alex-osorio10/quote-server/README.md

-# knock-knock-2: A Pure Rust Knock-Knock Joke Webserver, iteration 2
+# knock-knock-2: A Pure Rust Knock-Knock quote Webserver, iteration 2
 Bart Massey 2025-04

-This… thing uses a Tokio/Axum/Askama/Sqlx/Sqlite stack to serve knock-knock jokes.
+This… thing uses a Tokio/Axum/Askama/Sqlx/Sqlite stack to serve knock-knock quotes.

 # Build and Run

-By default the joke database URI is `sqlite://db/knock-knock.db`.
-You can override this with the `KK2_JOKE_URI` environment variable or with the `--db-uri` command-line argument.
+By default the quote database URI is `sqlite://db/knock-knock.db`.
+You can override this with the `KK2_quote_URI` environment variable or with the `--db-uri` command-line argument.

 To build and run this code for the first time, you will probably want:

-    cargo run --release -- --init-from assets/static/jokes.json
+    cargo run --release -- --init-from assets/static/quotes.json

-This will load an initial collection of jokes into the newly-created database.
+This will load an initial collection of quotes into the newly-created database.

 ## Development